 If the wrongful death claim that you are filing is against state authorities, a city, county or other municipality, then the time limit to file the claim can be as short as 6 months.
 Again, this may depend on whether you are filing a claim against local bodies, Georgia state authorities or federal agencies.

-If you have lost a loved one due to the negligence or reckless acts of another, call an Atlanta wrongful death lawyer at the Katz Law Firm to understand how you can recover damages for your losses.
+If you have lost a loved one due to the negligence or reckless acts of another, call an Atlanta wrongful death lawyer at the Katz Personal Injury Lawyers to understand how you can recover damages for your losses.